Wacom-Developer/personal-knowledge-library/docs/knowledge/services/session.md

     Manages sessions for authentication and authorization.

-    The `TokenManager` class provides functionality to handle different types of sessions including permanent, refreshable, and timed sessions.
+    The `TokenManager` class provides functionality to handle different types of sessions, including permanent, refreshable, and timed sessions.
 It ensures thread-safe operations for adding, retrieving, removing, and maintaining sessions.
 It also includes utilities for cleaning up expired sessions.